tektutor/openshift-nov-2023/README.md

   - is a JSON Object
   - stored within etcd database
   - has one or more ReplicaSets
+  - this reprents your application deployed within Openshift
 - Controllers
   - are the one which monitors and manages one specific type of OpenShift Resource
   - Deployment Controller